TNTWEN/OpenVINO-YOLOV4/README.md

 ## How to use

-Openvino demo has scope restrictions.So in my code,i keep the YOLOV3 scope name,only rebuild YOLOV4 structure
+OpenVINO demo has scope restrictions.So in my code,i keep the YOLOV3 scope name,only rebuild YOLOV4 structure

 ### YOLOV4